martinstreicher/apple/README.md

   * A localization file provides for customization of time formats.
   * YAML files are used to configure the endpoints of various services.
   * Turbo is disabled for the application to reduce complexity.

+* A minimal but functional Github action has been installed in this repo to run tests after each push.

 ## Colophon